jbanksdev/vue-nouislider-fork/README.md

 # Vue noUiSlider

-a Vue component for [noUiSlider](https://github.com/leongersen/noUiSlider)
+a Vue component for [noUiSlider](https://github.com/leongersen/noUiSlider) that is forked and intended to look like [Vuetify sliders](https://vuetifyjs.com/en/components/sliders)

 ## Install